amkilar/GERONIMO/README.md

 * number - the counter of the result
 * e_value - indicates the significance level of the hit
 * HIT_sequence - the exact HIT sequence found by *Infernal*, which corresponds to the covariance model
-* HIT_ID - describes in which part of the genome assembly the hit was found, which may be useful for publishing novel sequences
+* HIT_ID - describes in which part of the genome assembly the hit was found, which may help publish novel sequences
 * extended_genomic_region - upstream sequence, which may contain a possible promoter sequence
 * secondary_structure - the secondary structure consensus of the covariance model

 #### B) Significant Hits Distribution Across Taxonomy Families
 The plot provides an overview of the number of genomes in which at least one significant hit was identified, grouped by family.
-The bold black line corresponds to the number of genomes present in each family, helping to minimize bias regarding unequal data representation across taxonomy.
+The bold black line corresponds to the number of genomes present in each family, helping to minimize bias regarding unequal data representation across the taxonomy.

 #### C) Hits Distribution in Genomes Across Families
 The heatmap informs about the most significant hit from the genome found by a particular covariance model.
 Genomes are grouped by families (on the right).
-The darkest color of the tile represents the most significant hit.
+The darkest colour of the tile represents the most significant hit.
 If grey, it means that no hit was identified.

 <img src="https://github.com/amkilar/GERONIMO/blob/main/Output_results.png" width=100% align="center">